keithrbennett/keithrbennett.github.io/_drafts/rexe.md

 Be aware that, in this mode, although you can control the _content_ of output records, there is no way to selectively _exclude_ records from being output.
 Even if the result of the code is nil or the empty string, a newline will be output.
-If this is an issue, you could do one of the following:
+To prevent this, you can do one of the following:

  * use `-me` Enumerator mode and call `select`, `filter`, `reject`, etc.
  * use the `-on` _no output_ mode and call `puts` explicitly for the output you _do_ want